 Immigration law for the United States is complex and unlike European immigration systems, and there is understandable confusion as to how it works.

-Immigration law for the United States is complex and unlike European immigration systems, and there is understandable confusion as to how it works.

-Immigration to the United States is based loosely on the following goals: reunification of families, admission of immigrants with skills valuable to the US economy, and promotion of diversity.
+Immigration to the United States is based loosely on the following goals: reunification of families, admission of immigrants with skills valuable to the US economy, and the promotion of a diverse society.

 This fact sheet provides basic information about how the U.S. legal immigration system is designed.